7 Reasons Why It Is Important To Take Breaks From Work

 - Are you someone who declines to take a break?

-- Feeling fatigue or you feel guilty when they start binge-watching Netflix or YouTube?
+- Feeling fatigued or you feel guilty when they start binge-watching Netflix or YouTube?

 Now let me tell you the real truth.
 There is no harm in taking a break.
 Woah!
 Surprised you there, didn't I?